qwx9/chrab/README.txt

 - tabs.R:	generate count summary tables and split data into A/B classes and subclasses

-- bedgraph.sh:	generate bedgraph files for count visualization from all count data
+- bedgraph.R:	generate bedgraph files for count visualization from all count data

 - plot.R:	generate basic plots for all count data